roberto-goncalves/task-manager/README.md

 - The configuration for mongodb connection is on config/MongoConfig.java, if you have a database accessed to localhost for example, just change there.
 The default value is mongodb:27017 (used in docker-compose)
 - The MetricFilter class will gather every request made to the api, and save it on mongodb
 - Integration tests is on src/tests
+- The logging is configured also on MetricFilter

 3 - Compile & Use API: